 The following are the conditions in the equatorial Pacific Ocean prior to the occurrence of El Niño:

 - The tropical pacific has consistent westerly moving trade winds.
 The trade winds push warm water on the surface of the ocean from east to west (westerly).
-This causes the warm water to build up on the western side of the ocean near Asia.
+This causes warm water to build upon the western side of the ocean near Asia.

 - Meanwhile, on the eastern side of the ocean, near Central and South America, cold waters are pushed up towards the surface.
 Because of this, there is a difference in temperature across the equatorial pacific, with warm water to the west and cold water to the east.